 |Genre:||Comedy, Drama, Romance|

-Psychotherapist Max (August Zirner) has managed to build up a well-functioning, familiar world for himself - even though his daughters, his ex-wife (Barbara Auer) and, recently, his melancholy dog don't exactly provide for a quiet everyday life.
-But it is his gambling patient Sophie (Johanna Ter Steege) who always gets him completely off his game.
-After all, he has to admit that exactly what happened to him should never happen to a good therapist: he fell in love with his patient.
-What's he supposed to do now?
+Psychotherapist Max (August Zirner) has managed to build a well-functioning, familiar world for himself - even though his daughters, his ex-wife (Barbara Auer) and, more recently, his melancholy dog don't exactly make for a calm everyday life.
+But it's his gambling-addicted patient Sophie (Johanna Ter Steege) who keeps throwing him completely off his game.
+Finally he has to admit to himself that exactly what should never happen to a good therapist has happened to him: he has fallen in love with his patient.
+What should he do now?
 Follow his heart or his professional ethics?
-One is clear: In order to be able to help its patients correctly, it must bring its feeling chaos first of all even in order;
+One thing is clear: in order to properly help his patients, he must first sort out his emotional mess himself.

-2001 August Zirner appeared as therapist already in Sandra Nettelbecks success film Bella Martha .
-Now the director has given this character her own film with "What doesn't kill us".
-No, that's not quite right, because Max is in the centre, but around him a multitude of smaller stories relaxes, making the whole thing more of an episodic ensemble drama with comedic moments.
-And as is so often the case with films that tell several stories at once, some work better than others.
-There is a small secondary strand, for example, where you still wonder after the film what use it had for the film.
+2001 August Zirner already appeared as a therapist in Sandra Nettelbeck's hit film Bella Martha.
+Now the director has given this character his own film with Was uns nicht umbringt.
+No, that's not quite right, because Max is at the center, but around him a variety of smaller stories unwind, which makes the whole thing more of an episodic ensemble drama with comedic moments.
+And as is often the case with films that tell multiple stories at once, some work better than others.
+There's one little subplot, for instance, that even after the film is over, you wonder what use it was to the film.

-This is how the individual storylines meander from beautiful and moving to shallow and irrelevant back and forth.
-In the end, this leads to the fact that despite the great actors and a captivating visual language, no really harmonious overall picture wants to emerge here.
-The film is never really bad, but it's also not always good.
-Sometimes he allows us as spectators to sympathize with the characters, to laugh or cry with them, only to leave us completely cold again.
+So the individual storylines meander back and forth between beautiful and moving to shallow and inconsequential.
+Ultimately, this leads to the fact that despite great actors and engaging imagery, there's no real coherent overall picture here.
+The movie is never really bad, but it's also not consistently good.
+At times it allows us as viewers to empathize with the characters, to laugh or cry with them, only to leave us completely cold at other times.